search icon

 LLCs can be taxed in several different ways.
 This kind of flexibility is what makes LLCs so attractive to small business owners.
 By default, the IRS treats single-member LLCs as sole proprietorships and multi-member LLCs as partnerships.
 The tax treatment for both of these types of LLCs is pass-through taxation.

-How do you make tax elections?
+How do small business owners make tax elections?

 Summary